Dr Pia Maria Jolliffe FRHistS

 Research Fellow, Member of the Las Casas Institute

 At Blackfriars, I teach “Japanese Church History, 1549-2017”.
-I also teach Early Modern Japanese History through the Faculty of Asian and Middle Eastern Studies and taught “Japanese Buddhism and material culture” to visiting students.
+I am also a Teaching Associate at the Faculty of Asian and Middle Eastern Studies and offer courses in “Early Modern Japanese History” as well as “Japanese Buddhism and Material Culture”.

-I am also in the early stages of a project on girls who grew up in Imperial Buddhist convents (amamonzeki) in early modern Japan, currently working on a paper entitled “Meisho tenno and her tonsured siblings: Monastic and dynastic successions in seventeenth century Japan”.
+I am also in the early stages of a project on the microhistories of girls who grew up in Imperial Buddhist convents (amamonzeki) in early modern Japan, currently working on a paper entitled “Meisho tenno and her tonsured siblings: Monastic and dynastic successions in seventeenth century Japan”.
 Moreover, I have a longstanding interest in the nineteenth century history of Ezo/Hokkaido and the various peoples moving around the Sea of Okhotsk.

 Selected Publications